OxHainan/cloak-docs/docs/source/started/quick-start.rst

    MPCYiA6CoewqASjNGc8orVGol8ajLiz3rnleoSm2OyoPsM/3KXdrMg==
    -----END PUBLIC KEY-----

-Based on it, in our demo sample, register pk to blockchain looks like:
+Based on it, in our demo sample, registering pk to blockchain works as following:

 .. code::